IntroQG/gradertools/README.md

 ## Folder structure

+Nbgrader makes a couple of assumptions about how organize the assignment files.
+Read more about the nbgrader philosophy in [here](https://nbgrader.readthedocs.io/en/stable/user_guide/philosophy.html).

+All you need to do when starting is to create a root folder (eg. `autograding-2019` and clone this repository (`gradertools`) in there.
+When running the grading tools, they automatically create the folders `release`, `source` and `submitted` if they don't exists.

 ```
 ───autograding-2019               # Create this folder yourself!
 Always start Jupyter Notebooks + nbgrader in this folder
    ├───gradertools                # Tools repository cloned from GitHub.